-Lecture 07LE33V-COSM Cosmology Lecturer/s Lecturers from Theoretical Particle P Lecturers from Theoretical Particle Physics Course details Type Credit hrs ECTS Assessment Lecture and exercises (L+E) 2+1 5 SL Term The lecture is offered on an irregular basis.
+Lecture 07LE33V-COSM Cosmology Lecturer/s Lecturers from Theoretical Particle P hysics Course details Type Credit hrs ECTS Assessmen Lecture and exercises (L+E) 2+1 5 SL Term The lecture is offered on an irregular basis.
 Qualification objectives Course content large scales.
 They are familiar with the origin photon decoupling and BBN.
 They can derive the perturbed E of perturbations in an expanding.
 They are familiar with the basics.
-The expansion of the Universe at FRW metric and derivation of the Equilibrium thermodynamics in a Departures from equilibrium and Neutrino and photon decoupling.
-Big Bang Nucleosynthesis They are familiar with the origin of remnants from the early Universe, in particular photon decoupling and BBN.
+The expansion of the Universe at FRW metric and derivation of the Equilibrium thermodynamics in an Departures from equilibrium and Neutrino and photon decoupling They are familiar with the origin of remnants from the early Universe, in particular photon decoupling and BBN.
 They can derive the perturbed Einstein equations and understand the evolution of perturbations in an expanding background.
 They are familiar with the basics of structure formation and the CMB.
 The expansion of the Universe and the Hubble law.
-FRW metric and derivation of the Friedmann equations Equilibrium thermodynamics in a FRW background Departures from equilibrium and the Boltzmann equation Neutrino and photon decoupling Cosmological Perturbation Theory Structure formation and CMB anisotropies Inflation (optional) Previous knowledge Special Relativity, Thermodynamics, not required Special Relativity, Thermodynamics, basic knowledge of General Relativity helpful but not required Workload (hours) Course Contact hrs Self-studies Total (34.5) Lecture and exercises (L+E) 45 h 105 h 150 h Usability M.Sc.
+FRW metric and derivation of the Friedmann equations Equilibrium thermodynamics in a FRW background Departures from equilibrium and the Boltzmann equation Big Bang Nucleosynthesis Cosmological Perturbation Theory Structure formation and CMB anisotropies Inflation (optional) Previous knowledge Special Relativity, Thermodynamics, basic knowledge of General Relativity helpful but not required Workload (hours) Course Contact hrs Self-studies Total (ilouis) Lecture and exercises (L+E) 45 h 105 h 150 h Usability M.Sc.
 Physics modules: "Elective Subjects" (SL) Language English